Plyons614/Sbox-Documentation-/s&boxMiniGameServerInfo.md

 1. Bombs (Dropped by player and explodes after a few seconds pushing players away from center)
 2. Bat (Stronger version of the punch any person can do but has limited use: multiple hits or disappears after current game round?)
 3. Jump Potion (Increases jump height by 1.1x making the player be able to jump higher than most people and over smaller obstacles)
+4. Russian Roulette (Gun that goes to your head and has 1 bullet in a 6 round chamber)
+5. Air Horn (Ear rape)
+6. Vape Pen (Smokescreen, can be colored)

 ### Boosters